jackyzha0/quartz/docs/features/offline access.md

   - plugin/emitter
 ---

-This allows your Website to be accesible offline and be installed as an app.
+This plugin allows your website to be accessible offline and be installed as an app.
 You can use it by adding `Plugin.Offline(),` to the `emitters` in `quartz.config.ts`

 ## Offline Capability